 Durlston Country Park

-How this location makes the Jurassic Coast a World Heritage Site:
+How this location helps make the Jurassic Coast a World Heritage Site:

 Imposing sea cliffs of Jurassic limestone sweep round into two bays where rocks record the entire Cretaceous period.